Nutritional support is therapy for people who cannot get enough nourishment by eating or drinking. You may need it if you :

 - Gastrostomy feeding tube - bolus (Medical Encyclopedia) Also in Spanish

-- Gastrostomy feeding tube - pump (Medical Encyclopedia) Also in Spanish
+- Gastrostomy feeding tube - pump - child (Medical Encyclopedia) Also in Spanish

 - Jejunostomy feeding tube (Medical Encyclopedia) Also in Spanish